-{\bf Our approach and results.} To make progress along this hard task, we explore a different type of constraint in games.
-We constrain only the combinatorial structure of the game.
-How many strategies does each player have?
-We only allow two.
-What are the allowable interactions between the agents?
-Every agent is affected by the behavior of up to one other agent.
-Finally, we add a technical restriction that the game is connected -- it cannot be decomposed into two subgames completely independent of each other.
-Under these assumptions, we prove our main contribution in form of Theorems~\ref{thm:main},~\ref{thm:main2} -- that the limit behavior of FoReL~\cite{Mertikopoulos,Shalev} of this games is always consistent with the famous Poincar\'{e}-Bendixson theorem, which informally states that the system is either convergent or cyclic, and in particular no chaotic attractor is not possible.
+\paragraph*{Our approach and results.} Rather than by making assumptions on the reward structure or on the dimensionality, we explore a different type of constraint in games.
+We show that the limit behavior of learning can be determined solely by the topological-combinatorial structure of the game, regardless of the number of players, or algebraic correlations between the payoffs (e.g., zero-sum).
+Firstly, we restrict ourselves to \emph{binary} games~\cite{menezes2006binary, blonski1999anonymous,yu2020computing}, where players have two strategies.
+Secondly, we assume that every player can be affected by the behavior of up to one other player.
+Finally, we add a technical restriction that the game is connected, meaning that it cannot be decomposed into two subgames that are completely independent of each other.
+Such games encompass, among others, all $2 \times 2$ games~\cite{goforth2004topology}, Jordan's game~\cite{jordan1993three,gaunersdorfer1995fictitious,hart2003uncoupled}, and easily identifiable subclasses of real-world systems where the graph structure is evident, such as certain traffic networks~\cite{alvarez2010game, Vlassis}, supply chains~\cite{cachon2006game}, or problems of water allocation in deltas~\cite{ambec2002sharing,khmelnitskaya2010values}.
+Under these assumptions, we prove in Section~\ref{sec:pb} our main contribution in the form of Theorems~\ref{thm:main} and \ref{thm:main2}, which say that the limit behavior of FoReL learning of these games is always consistent with the Poincar\'e--Bendixson theorem.